 - What island(s) are you considering?
 Are you already leaning towards one or two?

-- Before you say you want to see volcanoes, which is a very common question, read: Where to see volcanoes in Hawaii?
+- Before you say you want nightlife, read: Where to find nightlife in Hawaii.

 - What time of year you anticipate you’ll be visiting Hawaii?